hyginn/rptPlus/README.md

 For example, my [R style guide](http://steipe.biochemistry.utoronto.ca/abc/index.php/RPR-Coding_style) dictates that every source file needs to include a comment `# [END]` as the last line, to verify that the file has been completely transmitted whenever it is shared.
 Of course, this only works if **all** files follow this convention, if some are forgotten then those appear to be incomplete.
 Therefore I use a function `checkEnds()` which is defined in `./dev/checkEnds.R`.
 The function is `source()`ed from `.Rprofile` so I have it available when I am writing code, but it is not part of the actual package objectives so I don't deploy it in the package.
 Both the `./dev` directory and the `.Rprofile` file are mentioned in `.Rbuildignore`, so both are not included in the final package.

 This is especially useful for loading packages.
 Since I usually need to run checks for Bioconductor compatibility, I also load the `BiocCheck` package.
 That's convenient, but obviously does not need to be included in the package itself.
 Also, there are a number of `Suggests:` packages mentioned in the `DESCRIPTION` file.
 Since these are not required for the actual package function, the package installer does not download them.
-Butt we do need them e.g. for building a vignette.
-Thus we install them from `.Rprofile` if they are not already present on your machine.
+But we do need them e.g. for building a vignette.
+Thus we chack and warn from `.Rprofile` if they are not already present on your machine.

+On startup, you will see a few messages about installed packages, this come from `.Rprofile`.

 Verify that `checkEnds()` is listed as a function in your RStudio project's "Environment" pane.
 If it is missing, either you don't have an `.Rprofile` file, or something caused `source()`ing the file to be aborted during startup.